matthlobo/tweetClone/README.md

 # tweetClone
-A project created with .NET Core
+A project created with .NET Core 3.1 and Entity Framework